Evidence for Three Subpopulations of Merging Binary Black Holes at Different Primary Masses

 Another potential origin for this subpopulation is from population III stars.
 Multiple studies robustly identify a characteristic excess of \ac{BBH} mergers with masses around $30 M_{\odot}$~\cite{Kinugawa:2014zha, Kinugawa:2020ego, Iwaya:2023mse, Santoliquido:2023wzn} from population III stars.
 However, the star-formation rate (and hence the merger rate) of such systems should naturally peak at high redshift.
 While some fraction can experience long delay times and merge at low redshift, a degree of fine tuning is likely required to ensure the same star-formation history as the rest of the \acp{BBH} subpopulation.
 However, we caution that this conclusion can be susceptible to model misspecification as we only looked for (and failed to find) different redshift distributions at clearly separated $m_1$ ranges.

 Some studies have suggested a dynamical origin for this subpopulation~\cite{Ray:2024hos}.
-Canonically, such a population should have randomly aligned spins~\cite{Rodriguez:2016vmx} and -- assuming efficient angular momentum transport~\cite{Fuller:2019sxi} -- very small spin magnitudes.
+Canonically, such a population should have randomly aligned spins~\cite{Rodriguez:2016vmx} and -- assuming highly efficient angular momentum transport~\cite{Fuller:2019sxi} -- very small spin magnitudes.
 As we do not find evidence for a separate spin-magnitude or tilt distribution from \PopOneLabel, this interpretation is somewhat at odds with our results.
-However, recent suggestions of stellar collisions in dense clusters~\cite{Kiroglu:2025bbp} might be able to produce aligned spinning \acp{BBH} through dynamical scenarios.
+However, the caveat about assumptions of extremely efficient angular momentum transport for massive stars also apply here and, as previously mentioned, models based on the Taylor-dynamo~\citep{Spruit:2001tz} suggest that the spin of isolated black holes can be as high as $\chi \approx 0.1$~\citep{Heger:2004qp, Qin:2018vaa, Belczynski:2017gds}.
+Furthermore, recent suggestions of stellar collisions in dense clusters~\cite{Kiroglu:2025bbp} might be able to produce aligned spinning \acp{BBH} through dynamical scenarios.

 Finally, it is unlikely that this subpopulation originates from pair-instability physics, a possibility that attracted much attention in the early days of \ac{GW} astronomy~\cite{Fishbach:2017zga, Talbot:2018cva}.
 However, multiple studies recently have argued that the putative pileup due to pair-instability physics should lie at least above $40 M_{\odot}$ (for e.g.~\cite{stevenson,Farmer:2019jed, Farmer:2020xne, Hendriks:2023yrw, Renzo:2020rzx}), and more likely above $45 m_{\odot}$---beyond the upper limit of this subpopulation.
 Although, for an alternative point of view see Refs.~\cite{Croon,Winch}.
 In any case, with the more complex pairing model introduced in this work, evidence of a pileup at $35 M_{\odot}$ is diminished.
 We find tentative support for a bump in $m_2$ at $\approx 30 M_\odot$, but this may be too low of a scale for pair instability physics to be relevant.